Alexandre-Charles Sauvageot

 The son of Jean Sauvageot, bourgeois and Françoise-Antoinette Frené, he was single.

+Career

 Until 1829 he was second violin at the Paris opera and since 1810 clerk at the Direction des Douanes and Honorary Curator of the Imperial Museums.

 From 1826-1827, he gathered a very important collection of objects from the Middle Ages and the Renaissance - art objects, sculptures, paintings, ivories, musical instruments, etc. - which he donated to the Louvre Museum in 1856 and again in 1860.
 A room in the Louvre - where he occupied an apartment from 1858 - bears his name.

+Legacy

 Among the objects donated is an Italian harpsichord by Pietro Faby, built in Bologne in 1691, deposited at the Philharmonie de Paris with 13 other instruments.